inspiros/tvdcn/README.md

 **Note:** We use soft CUDA version compatibility checking between the built binary and the installed PyTorch, which means only major version matching is required.
-However, you better build the binaries with the same CUDA version with installed PyTorch's CUDA version to prevent any possible incompability.
+However, we suggest building the binaries with the same CUDA version with installed PyTorch's CUDA version to prevent any possible incompability.

 ## Usage